 Previous GeneCards Identifiers for USH1G Gene

 This gene encodes a protein that contains three ankyrin domains, a class I PDZ-binding motif and a sterile alpha motif.
 The encoded protein interacts with harmonin, which is associated with Usher syndrome type 1C.
 This protein plays a role in the development and maintenance of the auditory and visual systems and functions in the cohesion of hair bundles formed by inner ear sensory cells.
 Mutations in this gene are associated with Usher syndrome type 1G (USH1G).
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2013]

 GeneCards Summary for USH1G Gene

-USH1G (Usher Syndrome 1G (Autosomal Recessive)) is a Protein Coding gene.
-Diseases associated with USH1G include usher syndrome, type 1g and usher syndrome, type 1f.
-GO annotations related to this gene include protein homodimerization activity.
+USH1G (USH1 Protein Network Component Sans) is a Protein Coding gene.
+Diseases associated with USH1G include Usher Syndrome, Type 1G and Usher Syndrome, Type 1B.
+GO annotations related to this gene include protein homodimerization activity and spectrin binding.
 An important paralog of this gene is ANKS4B.